Juliavister/Juliavister/README.md

 Computer Scientist student
 --------------------------

-I am currently a Computer Scientist student, and I learned I have a strong interest in the IT field.
+I am currently a Computer Scientist student, with an eagerness to learn about technology.
 In particular, I find AI, Game development and Frontend very interesting.
-Currently learning C++ and C from coding classes at my Uni.
+Currently learning C++ and C from coding classes at my Uni, plus developing other skills.

 *   🌍  I'm based in Lodz, Poland
 *   ✉️  You can contact me at [juliavister@gmail.com](mailto:juliavister@gmail.com)